gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 ### 4. Builder Pattern

-Builder pattern is used when an class contains a lot of attributes.
-It becomes difficult to pass the correct type in correct order to a constructor.
-If some of the attributes are optional then there is overhead of having to pass null each time to the constructor.
-Notice that in the example below builder pattern returns immutable object.
-Notice the static inner class and the missing setter methods.
-Notice the private constructor of the Dog class.
-The name of dog and breed are the only mandatory fields so you dont need to pass null to a constructor for other optional attributes.
+Builder pattern is used to build a complex object with lot of attributes.
+It becomes difficult to pass the correct type in correct order to a constructor when there are many attributes.
+If some of the attributes are optional then there is overhead of having to pass null each time to the constructor or having to write multiple constructors(telescoping).
+Notice that in the example below builder pattern returns <b>immutable object</b> hence no setter methods exist.
+Notice the <b>static inner class</b> you can write an external class as well if you choose not to modify an existing class.
+Notice the private constructor of the Dog class as the only way to create an instance is via Builder.
+The name of dog and breed are the only mandatory fields this defines a contract that a dog object atleast needs these 2 attributes.

 ```java
 import lombok.Getter;